 The sky background in the LGS low-order wavefront sensor was measured at several angular separations from a half-Moon (FLI ~0.57) on the night of 2022-08-05.
-Simulations of the sky emission spectrum at each pointing were made using the ESO SkyCalc Model Calculator, which were converted into Gaia RP fluxes using the filter response curve.
+Simulations of the sky emission spectrum at each pointing were made using the ESO SkyCalc Model Calculator4, which were converted into Gaia RP fluxes using the filter response curve.
 These were scaled to the counts measured in the low-order wavefront sensor, accounting for a bias level expected in the measured counts.
-Using this scaling factor and a large number of SkyCalc simulations, the sky background was predicted for a range of values of the Moon distance and fractional lunar illumination, as well as target altitude (Figure 21).
+Using this scaling factor and a large number of SkyCalc simulations, the sky background was predicted for a range of values of the Moon distance and fractional lunar illumination, as well as target altitude (Figure 22).
 An acceptable background level for a range of guide star magnitudes is shown, and these should be used to place constraints on both service and visitor-mode observations.
 The system has been tested in LGS mode with a 15th magnitude tip-tilt star at a distance of 15 deg from the full moon, however the telescope guide star was approximately 12th magnitude.

-Figure 21: Estimated sky background in photons per sub-aperture in the LGS low-order wavefront sensor at 250Hz as a function of fraction of lunar illumination (FLI) and Moon distance (MD) for four different target elevations.
+Figure 22: Estimated sky background in photons per sub-aperture in the LGS low-order wavefront sensor at 250Hz as a function of fraction of lunar illumination (FLI) and Moon distance (MD) for four different target elevations.
 Red contours denote recommended maximum Moon background levels for guide stars between 17th and 15th magnitude.
 The hatched region denotes Moon distances that are not permitted due to issues with telescope guiding.
 Due to geometry it is not possible for a Moon with FLI~0 to be close to the zenith at night.

 The increased sky background from the Moon may also affect the quality of the adaptive optics correction.
 In particular, the numerical simulations of AO performances assume that the Moon on sky position is 90 degrees from the meridian where observations take place.
 In different conditions (Moon closer to the line of sight) some degradation of the AO performance may occur, especially in LGS mode with faint tip-tilt stars.
-Even here, it is important not to over-specify the constraints, as this reduces the chances for the OB to be executed successfully.